Top Reasons Massage Therapists Love Their Jobs

 #3: Good Pay

-Salaries for massage therapist are competitive compared to other healthcare support positions, and the occupational outlook for massage therapists is bright.
-Not only do massage therapists rank pay highly for contributing to their job satisfaction, but as a career choice, they may also be satisfied with the return on the investment on their education.
-As the study discusses, massage school compared to other options in higher education tends to be less expensive, shorter in duration, and involving less debt compared to other educational options such as University training programs.
+Massage therapists enjoy competitive compared to other healthcare support positions, and the occupational outlook for massage therapists is bright.
+Massage therapists rank pay highly for contributing to their job satisfaction.
+Many quickly realize a return on the investment on their education.
+As the study discusses, massage school compared to other options in higher education tends to be less expensive, shorter in duration, and involving less debt compared to other educational options.
 It is also important to note that many massage therapists work part-time to still derive their levels of income.

 Conclusion: High Job Satisfaction for Massage Therapists